james-s-tayler/questions/README.md

 ## For owning a piece of software
  - What is this thing?
+ - Why does it exist?
+ - What does it do?
  - What is it made out of?
- - What does it do?
- - How does it do that?
+ - How does it do what it does?
- - How do I make it do that?
+ - How do I start it up?
- - How do I run it?
+ - How do I make it do stuff?
- - How can I see what it's doing?
+ - How can I see what it’s doing?
+ - How does it get built?
+ - How do I deploy it to QA?
+ - How do I release it to production?
- - How can I see how it behaves?
+ - How can I see how it behaves in production?
+ - What is the future of this thing?

 ## For finding problems
  - Is this a problem?